Hello!

 Brazilian games, South Korean games, Taiwanese games

-The inspiration and initiative for the archive come from Embracer co‑founder Lars Wingefors, a long-time professional in the games industry and a passionate private collector.
-His extensive personal collection was transferred to the archive, forming its initial foundation.
-The vision was to create an archive where these games could serve a broader purpose and contribute to preserving the cultural heritage of gaming.
+The inspiration and initiative for the archive came from Embracer co-founder Lars Wingefors, a long-time games industry professional and passionate private collector.
+His personal collection formed the initial foundation of the archive, with the vision of giving these games a broader purpose and helping preserve the cultural heritage of gaming.

-At the Embracer Games Archive we believe that games are an important part of our shared cultural history.
-For decades games have inspired creativity, shaped communities, and influenced both people and culture around the world.
-They are not only entertainment but also works of art and important cultural artifacts.
+We believe that games are an important part of our shared cultural history.
+For decades, they have inspired creativity, shaped communities and influenced people and culture around the world.
+Games are not only entertainment, but also works of art and important cultural artefacts.

-Our ambition is to contribute to the larger global effort to preserve gaming history by building an archive of physical games.
-By documenting and safeguarding these objects we hope to help ensure that the history of games remains accessible for future generations.
+Our ambition is to contribute to the global effort to preserve gaming history by documenting, safeguarding and making physical games useful and accessible for future generations.

 More questions?